 We have a number of gene therapies in development addressing rare and life-threatening diseases including Ornithine Transcarbamylase (OTC) deficiency and Methylmalonic Acidemia (MMA), two genetic liver diseases which are usually diagnosed in the early neonatal period.
 Our initial focus also includes utilizing piggyBac in combination with nanoparticle technology in development of potential treatments in the future.

 P-OTC-101 – Liver Directed Gene Therapy

 P-OTC-101 is a liver-directed gene therapy combining piggyBac technology with AAV for the in vivo treatment of OTC deficiency.
 OTC deficiency is an often fatal or morbid urea cycle disease caused by congenital mutations in the OTC gene with a high unmet medical need.
-In a neonatal mouse model of severe OTC deficiency, we observed an increase of approximately 100 X in OTC levels with a single injection of a piggyBac in combination with AAV to deliver an OTC therapeutic transgene compared to AAV-transgene alone, significantly beyond what would be expected to correct the deficiency in humans.
+In a neonatal mouse model of severe OTC deficiency, we observed an approximately 100-fold increase in OTC levels with a single injection of a piggyBac in combination with AAV to deliver an OTC therapeutic transgene compared to AAV-transgene alone, significantly beyond what would be expected to correct the deficiency in humans.
 We anticipate an IND filing and initiation of a Phase 1 clinical trial for P-OTC-101 in 2022.

 P-MMUT-101 – Liver Directed Gene Therapy